juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/05_Georeferencing_and_Creating_New_Shapefiles.md

 * Once you click there a new window will come up ('Enter map coordinates').
 If we knew the coordinates for this point we could enter them here, but since we don't we will choose a point in the main map.
 * To do this click on `From map canvas` and, in the main map, zoom into the same area.
 Once there, click on exactly the same point but on the main map.
 * Once you click on the main map the right coordinates will populate the previous window.
 Click `OK`.
 * You should now see one red point in each map, and the location of the points should be the same.
-In addition, in the bottom panel of the georeferencing window ('GCP table) you should see a line with the new point and it source and destination coordinates.
+In addition, in the bottom panel of the georeferencing window ('GCP table') you should see a line with the new point and it source and destination coordinates.

   ![Matching Points](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/05_Georeferencing/04_Matching_Points.png)

 * Repeat the same process for 4 more points, making sure you choose points that are as far apart as possible from each other.

+* Once you have 4 or 5 points matched, click on the `Start Georeferencing` button (Play sign).
+This will ask you to set an output raster name and bring up the 'Transformation settings' window.
+* There, choose a name and a location for your new raster (the geoferenced map we will export) and choose a coordinate reference system.
+In our case, choose the NAD_1983_StatePlane...
+* Also, make sure `Load in QGIS when done` is checked.
+* Click `OK` and then click on the `Start Georeferencing` button again to start the process.
+* Once the process is done, you can close the Georeferencer window and you should have your georeferenced map as a layer in the main map window (you don't need to save your 'GCP' points).
+* To test the location and scale of your map you can place your new bike map layer underneath the streets layer and you should see how, depending on how good of a job you did with your points, your streets align with the streets on the bike map image.

 ### Creating Place of Birth Maps with Census Data
 #### Downloading Census Data